-limebug’s 49 beetle build is an idea car dreamt up and brought to reality by of some of the UK’s finest tradesmen.
-Having the chance to work on such a car was a real honour and due to my mithering Craig gave in and allowed me to over braid the loom, so I actually wired […]
+limebug’s 49 beetle build is an idea dreamt up and brought to reality by of some of the UK’s finest tradesmen.
+Having the chance to work on such a car was a real honour, I actually wired the car twice due to me not being happy with the initial finish on the loom.
+The end […]

 One of EVA restorations stunning creations.
 Max called on me last minute to lend a hand with completing the wiring on Simon’s awesome type 1.
 With the car due in at Volksworld 2018 I got straight to work on it, after amending the already bought loom to suit my style.
 The result is one of […]